chrisprice-cmyk/network_rail_retail_hub_d360/README.md

   * Update Industry Version Tracker values
   * Add Getting to Know your IDO tab to the Q Branch app

 # Manual deployment - Environment setup
 The industry deployer takes care of deploying all this via a heroku server with no local setup, however if you wish to install it manually on your local machine, the following items need to be installed/configured:

 * SalesforceDX CLI - https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm
 * Heroku CLI - https://devcenter.heroku.com/articles/heroku-cli
 * SFDX Plug-ins
    * Shane McLaughlan SFDX plugins - https://github.com/mshanemc/shane-sfdx-plugins (command line install: sfdx plugins:install shane-sfdx-plugins)
+* In terminal, connect to your target org via SFDX CLI
+* In terminal run ./orgInit.sh